best-practice-and-impact/ons-git-config/README.md

 The default location that Git uses to store it's global configuration file (`.gitconfig`) is the `HOME` location.
 If you use SSH to connect to GitLab/GitHub, ssh also looks for your private key in the `.ssh\` directory here.
 At the ONS, the default `HOME` location is the networked drive that is mapped to `H:/`, which contains your `Documents\` directory etc. Unfortunately, this drive can disconnect, or become unable to synchronise, when working remotely.
 When this occurs, Git nor ssh are able to find the required files to function.

-**Please only use the following solution if you are having similar issues with `H:/` disconnecting, as this fix might cause problems with other programs that store files here**
+**Please only use the following solution if you are having similar issues with `H:/` disconnecting, as this fix might cause problems with other programs that store files here.**

 To remedy this, I defined a new `HOME` location at a non-networked location on my machine.
 I've allocated `C:\Users\<my-username>` as `HOME`, though any other location on `C:` or `D:` would work equally as well.
 To define a new `HOME` location, you can set a user envrionmental variable `HOME` to the path of that location.
 To do this, find `Edit environment variables for your account` (not system variables) in your machine's settings.
 Here create a new User variable with the Variable `HOME` and Value corresponding to the new location path.